DevExpress/testcafe/docs/articles/documentation/recipes/best-practices/create-faster-tests.md

 ---
 # Speed Up Your Tests

+This section describes ways to decrease the execution time of TestCafe tests.

 ## Run Tests Concurrently

 Enable concurrent mode to run multiple browser instances simultaneously.
-This will speed up the testing process at the expense of higher resource consumption.
+This speeds up the testing process at the expense of higher resource consumption.

 Use the [--concurency](../../reference/command-line-interface.md#-c-n---concurrency-n) CLI option to launch tests concurrently: